srgokribb/Rifdock-Total-Setup/README.md

 In CMakeList.txt, there are two kinds of information.
 One is the minimum required version of CMake and another is the information about the project.
 For CMake has been changed from previous old ones(especially ver.
 2.x), you need to identify whether the CMake which is installed in your computer is compatible to do its proper function.
 - make: File Maganement Utility which execute compile based on the dependencies described in "Makefile"
 - makefile: Setting file for "make" program, which could simplify the iterative compile process.
 It defines macro, targets, rules, commands, and dependancies to compile source files with make command.
+- C++11: New standard of C++.
+ISO assigned it at 12th Agust 2011.
+It made from gcc 4.3 to 4.8.
+Multi-threading programming API was standardized in this version.
+So, multi-thread programming could be performed without limitation of OS(Windows, Linux, IOS, and Android).\
+- API:
+- OpenMP:
+- OpenMPI:

 ### Basic concepts to install program in linux
 - / - root directory